Brettanda/friday-docs/docs/index.md

     !kick @someone @someoneelse They were annoying me
     ```

-    For this command you could also use the users IDs if you don't wish to mention the users.
+    For this command, you could also use the users' IDs if you don't wish to mention the users.
 If you are not sure how to get a users ID please check out this article on [Where can I find my User/Server/Message ID](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-).
 For example:

     ```md
     !kick 123456789 987654321